 This article will take through how Greenback will map your sales transactions to both QuickBooks and Xero's chart of accounts.

-If you need to change the income account of a product/service type, make sure to do that in QuickBooks before exporting.
+If you need to change the income account of a product/service type, make sure to do that in QBO before exporting.

 Class tracking can be to specify a different class for each detailed line item on your sales transaction.
 Make sure that you already assigned classes for a department, product, service, or special order etc. in QuickBooks. (eg: Electrical, Wall Clock, Design, Custom Striping).

 The “To” field is the Contact (marketplace, seller platform, or customer name (debtor) if available) that will be associated with the transaction.
 This mirrors the “To” field in the Xero UI on their own transaction form.

 The “Type + Account” field is Greenback’s way of representing two concepts in one field.
 It represents both the type of transaction to create and which account the payment applies.
 Depending on how you have your Chart of Accounts set up in Xero, you may see “Invoice”, “Invoice + Payment”, and “Bank Transaction” types.